li11ianc/explaining-movie-revenue/project/project.md

 -1.1649161(Budget \* Major Production Company) + 2.4928524(Likely Sequel
 \* Budget)

+We interpret a few terms of this model:

+If a film is produced by a major production company, all else held constant, its expected pratio will increase by about 0.22.

+For every increase of 1 in budget, all else held constant, we expect a decrease of about 6.47e-8 in expected pratio.
+This may seem extremely small, but the median budget for the dataset is 27 million dollars, which, multiplied by 6.47e-8, leads to an expected decrease of about 1.75 in pratio.

+If a movie is a holiday release (all else held constant), its expectec pratio will decrease by about 0.92.

 Below is a comparison of the preliminary model’s AIC compared to the selected model’s AIC.
 Note that the lower value accompanies the selected model.